vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/18_aparAdhaparihArAdhikAraH.md

 which are likely to cause envy,
 should not make one think of treating superior persons with disregard,
 As stated in Rahasyāmnāya
-in the section treating of the origin of envy.
+in the section treating the origin of envy.
 </details>

 <details><summary>Español</summary>